 Types of rules

-Note that request tag rules only support boost and bury rules for the time being to increase or decrease ranking of products matching a given condition for requests with the given tag.
+Note that user segment rules only support boost and bury rules for the time being to increase or decrease ranking of products matching a given condition for requests with the given tag.

 Slotting, blacklisting and whitelisting rule types are not yet supported.